denoland/manual/node/npm_specifiers.md

 It is important to emphasize that even though this feature was stabilized for use with `deno run` and some other sub commands in Deno 1.28, it is still under development and doesn't work in some scenarios (ex. with `deno bundle`).
-You're likely find scenarios where something doesn't work.
+You'll likely find scenarios where something doesn't work.
 Please report these problems to the [issue tracker](https://github.com/denoland/deno/issues).
 We'll be working hard to improve the compatibility layer and user experience in the near